-These days, most everyone has or is building a website, even your Grandma has a website for one reason or another.
-Websites range in use for personal reasons to share pictures and music to of course businesses for selling, educating and communicating opinions and views and everything else in between.
+These days, most everyone has or is building a website.
+Even your Grandma has a website for one reason or another.
+Websites range in use for personal reasons, ie. to share pictures and music.
+And of course businesses for selling, educating and communicating opinions and everything else in between.

-Having been in the industry for just about 9 years now (building, selling, and marketing) I’ve seen my share of good websites and BAD websites.
-I’ve redesigned my share of BAD websites as well.
+Having been in the industry for quite a few years now (building, selling, and marketing), I’ve seen my share of successful websites and bad websites.
+I’ve redesigned my share of bad websites as well.
 Today, I’d like share what I believe are some of the top 10 key things a business owner needs to consider as they look to develop a strong web presence and a successful website.

-My point is… Tell people about it!
-Consider your website a tool in your business shed.
+My point is to tell people about it!
+Consider your successful website a tool in your business shed.
 You must take steps to get the word out and market your business.
 Put the address on your business cards, brochures, car, etc. Which leads me to my next point…

 I could make an argument that your web presence is the hardest working team member.
 When hosting with Swift Business Solutions, it is up 24/7 (99.9% up time) working to make you look good.
 With YouTube as the number two search engine, more companies are producing company video and employee bios.
 Your website is an opportunity to make the worldwide web smaller, begin to develop the very important relationship that is needed to build your business.
 Which leads me to #5.

-Also, very important… be sure that your website is “Responsive” or Mobile Friendly by Google’s new standards as of April 21st, 2015.
+Also, very important is to be sure that your website is “Responsive” or Mobile Friendly by Google’s new standards as of April 21st, 2015.
 Read more and find link to test your website here.

 We look to take things a step further for clients that are looking for a partner to manage the madness. aka STAGE II ..

-Look at your business cards, your brochures, your shirts, and office.
+Look at your business cards, brochures, shirts, and office.
 Make sure your website matches, and stays consistent with your overall look, style, and the story of your company.
-If it doesn’t… make sure it does.
+If it doesn’t, make sure it does.
 If the look and feel of your business card is different than your website, it could make it difficult for people to realize you are the same company.
-This is your brand… Ask yourself, how would Nike or Apple do it?
+This is your brand.
+Ask yourself, how would Nike or Apple do it?
 Would they have @yahoo.com or @charter.net for their email extension?

 Never make it difficult for someone to connect with you.
 Nothing can be more frustrating than having to work to give someone business.
 The ability to find/call you from your website should be on every page.
 Almost every page should have what is called a “Call To Action”.
 This is an opportunity for you to engage, connect and collect data (name, phone or email) and serve.